hbprosper/INFN-SOS/README.md

 ```
 This should download the package *INFN-SOS* to your current directory.

-## 2. Notebooks
+## Notebooks

-The notebooks provide detailed background information and explanations and are well-commented.
+The notebooks provide detailed background information and explanations.

 | __folders__                   | __description__     |
 | :---          | :--- |